ChrisDuffley/stationPlaylist/readme.md

 * Download [long-term support version][3] - for Studio 5.10/5.11 users
 * NVDA compatibility: 2018.4 to 2019.2

-This add-on package provides improved usage of StationPlaylist Studio, as well as providing utilities to control the Studio from anywhere.
+This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control the Studio from anywhere.
+Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer.

 For more information about the add-on, read the [add-on guide][4].
 For developers seeking to know how to build the add-on, see buildInstructions.txt located at the root of the add-on source code repository.